 - When ready to cook, preheat your cast iron pan to medium-high.

-- Take roughly 1/8th of the oat mixture into hands and ball it together, working it in your hand so that it becomes a pliable dough.
+- Take roughly 1/8th of the oat mixture into hands (about 42g) and ball it together, working it in your hand so that it becomes a pliable dough.

 - Repeat this process another 7 times, until you have 8 oatcakes.